Elevation : 450m

 45min from Vancouver

 And here I am – back home in Vancouver after 6 months on the road.
 It didn’t take me long before I headed straight up in the mountains to enjoy our local views again.
-Strangely, I realized I had never done detailed trip report about hiking Mount Seymour, one of our most popular local mountain (and my personal favorite in town) even though I have been up there how-do-know-how-many-times (Read about it here, or here, or even here!
+Strangely, I realized I had never done a detailed trip report about hiking Mount Seymour, one of our most popular local mountain (and my personal favorite in town) even though I have been up there I-don’t-know-how-many-times (Read about it here, or here, or even here!
 Bonus – this time we also had a lovely encounter on the trail… Remember not to get closer to the animals, and leave no trace (as any type of garbage or food left behind will attract them and contribute to how they get used to humans, which is a danger for us and for them).

 The drive up to Mount Seymour recreation area is quite simple and can be done quickly when the traffic gods are on your side.
 It was a very warm week-end in Vancouver, but we headed up around noon.
 The trailhead is located at the far end of the parking lot (passed the Washrooms and all the buildings) on the right.
 You will see the ski runs and one of the lifts – follow the Mount Seymour Main Trail on the left hand side.
 You will go away from the ski run in the forest and start heading up.